SublimeText-Markdown/MarkdownEditing/README.md

 ## Installation

+> __Important Note About Installation__
+>
+> Are you getting this error after installation: _**Error loading syntax file** "Packages/Markdown/Markdown.tmLanguage": Unable to open Packages/Markdown/Markdown.tmLanguage_?
+This is caused by open markdown files at the install time.
+You have to __manually change their syntax to your newly installed Markdown syntax__.
+Read the below paragraph for more details on this.

 _Note_: Sublime text has a native tiny package for Markdown.
 However, when MarkdownEditing is enabled, native package causes some conflicts.
 For this reason, MarkdownEditing will automatically disable it.
 Since it doesn't bring anything new over MarkdownEditing, this is not a loss.
 But remember, when you disable MarkdownEditing, you have to reenable the native one manually (if you want).

 If you are using Sublime Text 2, you have to disable the native package _manually_.
 To do that, add `Markdown` to your `ignored_packages` list in ST user settings: